Hurricanes Harvey, Irma & Maria

 - Digital Coast Website (NOAA)

 Created by the Digital Coast Partnership and maintained by NOAA, this website provides a wealth of geospatial resources for coastal communities to assist in recovery/redevelopment planning and policies.
-Includes many tools including: a coastal inundation toolkit, a sea level rise viewer, coastal county snapshots, and land cover atlas.
+Includes many tools including: a coastal inundation toolkit, a sea level rise viewer, coastal county snapshots and land cover atlas.
+The website also includes a Digital Coast GeoZone blog page dedicated to storm-related resources for coastal communities (it's also updated often).

 - A Guide for Higher Standards in Floodplain Management (ASFPM Regulations Committee) [.pdf] (2013)